 Located in Howzen Worenda in the Tigray region of Ethiopia.
 If you are the more adventurous tourist, this place is perfect for your wild adventures.
-The churches of the Tigray region served two purposes, one; it served to bring the worshippers as close to heaven as possible.
+The churches of the Tigray region served two purposes, one; it served to bring the worshipers as close to heaven as possible.
 Two; It served to hide the church away from the prying eyes and armies looking to ravage and plunder Christian treasures.

-This church was built and dedicated to St Yemata in the 6th century and is filled with paintings depicting scenes from the old and new testament.
+This church was built and dedicated to St. Yemata in the 6th century and is filled with paintings depicting scenes from the old and new testament.

 The paintings are in exceptionally good shape considering the age of them.
 Scientists found that the unique atmosphere of the church which is located about 8,460 ft in the air is responsible for its pristine conditions.
 It’s a slice of history that has gone untouched for centuries.
 One definitely worth visiting.

 Get ready for the amazing adventures in climbing the Abune Yemata Guh Church.
-It is placed at 2580 meters and requires a steep climb and walking next to deep drops of more than 300 meters to reach the church.
+It is placed at 2580 meters up high and requires a steep climb and walking next to deep drops of more than 300 meters to reach the church.
 But it is well worth the climb!

 Rock hewn church is semi monolithic.
-This simply means that it is partially carved from the rock face which means you cant walk around the entire church on the outside.
-The almost simplistic exterior conceals an almost gargantuan interior with vivid paintings such as the famous depiction of Jesus Christ in utero.
+This simply means that it is partially carved from the rock face which means you can’t walk around the entire church on the outside.
+The almost simplistic exterior conceals an almost gargantuan interior with vivid paintings such as the famous depiction of Jesus Christ in the utero.